Helge Stjernholm Kragh, Emeritus, Niels Bohr Institute, University of Copenhagen,

 YouTube: The Rise of Big Science in Physics, Oxford, 2020; Theories of Everything?
 Lessons From the History of Science, 2012

-First email: Saturday, September 3 at 6:18 PM
+First email: Saturday, 3 September 2023 at 6:18 PM. (light edits, 19 April 2023)

-Dear Prof. Dr. Helge Kragh:
+Dear emeritus Prof. Dr. Helge Kragh:

-I have been looking at this model for ten years and I would like to know if it is on a path or heading for a dead end and wall.
+I have been looking at this model for over ten years and I would like to know if it is on a path or heading for a dead end and wall.
 Might you, a most-respected physicist, advise me?

 Here is the related homepage: https://81018.com/analysis/.
 Those five presuppositions are further analyzed here: https://81018.com/mathematical-universe/